rtphokie/equilux/README.md

-Source code used to calculate dates around the 2017 September equinox.
+Source code used to calculate dates around the 2017 September equinox, for Raleigh, NC See http://www.wral.com/weather/blog/1028424/
-See http://www.wral.com/weather/blog/1028424/